syakirjun/ccna-journey/notes/01-networking-basics.md

 - Route data from client to server.
 - Provide connectivity between LANs or over the Internet.
 - Has fewer network interfaces than switches.
+- Cisco ISR

 ## Switch

 - Provide connectivity to hosts devices within the same LAN.
 - Route data within the LAN.
 - Has 24+ port for devices to connect via Ethernet.
+- Cisco Catalyst

 ## Firewall